Lyreck/resume_biases-analysis/README.md

 # Installation

-/!\ When cloning the reposiroty, if you wish to get all the functions of Resume-Matcher, please ensure you clone **recursively**.
+/!\ When cloning the repository, if you wish to get all the functions of Resume-Matcher, please ensure you clone **recursively**.
 Otherwise, Resume-Matcher will not be copied properly.

 => `git clone --recursive https://github.com/Lyreck/resume_biases-analysis.git`